What is Memory Neuroscience?

 Central Questions asked in the Memory Neuroscience Lab

-1) Where are cued fear memories stored in the brain over very long periods of time?
+1) Where are fear memories stored in the brain over very long periods of time?

-2) How does time interact with our ability to retrieve cued fear memory?
+2) How does time interact with our ability to retrieve fear memory?

-3) How does alcohol interact with the expression of specific cued fear memories that have already been formed?
+3) How does chronic alcohol interact with the expression of traumatic fear?

 To test these questions, we apply neuroscience tools for visualizing and manipulating memory processes in the brain.
 The goal of our research program is to advance understanding of how memory is organized and retrieved in the brain, with the ultimate goal of translating our work into treatments for disorders of learning and memory, such as post-traumatic stress disorder (PTSD) and drug addiction.

-See our most recent paper on remote fear memory storage with co-authors Gabby Pollack ’17, Jessica Bezek ’19, Serena Lee ’18, Miranda Scarlata ’19 and Leah Weingast ’17
+See our most recent paper on the Neurobiology of Fear Memories with Vassar student co-authors Gabby Pollack ’17, Jessica Bezek ’19, Serena Lee ’18, Miranda Scarlata ’19 and Leah Weingast ’17